N8sGit/AgentSec/README.md

 6. Run the dockerfile ```docker run -it -v [path_to_your_directory]:/home/autogen/autogen/myapp autogen_base_img:latest python3 /home/autogen/autogen/myapp/main.py```
 7. Log in as the user, current username is n, password is p.
 Issue your command and specify a clearance level

+### Note: I am not a cybersec specialist.
+The way various authentication measures are handled in this project are for demo purpose only.
+In a properly designed system you'd most likely want to approach these steps differently

 ### Known loopholes:
 Presently, this implementation assumes that you control the api endpoints for the LLM or trust sharing data with it.
 It should do a better job protecting the spaces in between those endpoints.
 But ultimately, all data must be passed unwrapped and exposed to the LLM for the model to properly tokenize and process it.